Chamomile is a potent herb with wonderful healing benefits. Learn 10 amazing things to do with chamomile from a sleep-aid to a DIY eye treatment.

 I didn't know squat about chamomile as a kid, and yet somehow, instinctively, I was accessing it's healing power.

 Smart cookie I was, and wouldn't you know, I was calm and anxious free.

 Chamomile has been used since ancient times for it's calming properties, but also boosts many other healing properties.

 While visiting a friend a few weeks ago I noticed her incredible garden filled with gorgeous chamomile.
 She so kindly sent me home with a big bunch.
-I was in bliss, and decided to find out all the different ways I could use my loot.
-Let the researching begin!
+I was in bliss and decided to find out all the different ways I could use my loot.
+Let the research begin!
 Here I have compiled my top 10 list of amazing things you can do with chamomile; from puffy eye relief to a soothing sunburn spray.

 Read on friends, comment below which one of these 10 you are going to run out and try!